lunchbag/hugo-blog/content/posts/building-an-app-freelancing-and-living-abroad.md

 ## "Proper" use of time abroad

 I sometimes questioned how we were spending our time.
 We were in an enviable situation living in a new country with much to discover yet we were spending almost all our time working on our computers.
 Was that pretty lame?
 Was it considered squandering our opportunity here?
-Part of me often wanted to de-glorify our travels abroad because I felt guilty for not doing more "fun" things that were typical of a vacation.
+I would often try to to de-glorify our travels abroad because I felt guilty for not doing more "fun" things that were typical of a vacation.

 But this wasn't a vacation!
 It was a challenge to explain our situation to people and equally difficult to convey that we were having a great time just going to a coffee shop to work for 4 to 6 hours a day whenever possible.
 The freedom to work endlessly on a passion project is something that is fun, luxurious, and normally out-of-reach to us.